NishikaKataria/food-app-ui-lab/README.md

 JavaScript – dynamic menu, filtering, alerts

 🖼️ Hero Image & Menu Images
--All images are stored in the images folder.
+All images are stored in the images folder.
--In the code, I used paths like: images/pizza1.jpg images/wrap.jpg images/profile.png
+In the code, I used paths like: images/pizza1.jpg images/wrap.jpg images/profile.png